-The Los Medanos College (LMC) Office of College Advancement provides the campus with information about public and private funding opportunities, facilitates the development and submission of quality proposals, and assists with the management of funded proposals.
+The Los Medanos College (LMC) Office of College Advancement provides the campus with information about public and private funding opportunities, facilitates the approvals, development and submission of quality proposals, and assists with the management of funded grants.

-Our office provides assistance to faculty and staff in obtaining grant funding for proposals which advance the mission, vision and strategic goals of the college.
-We support the development of projects and programs that foster student success.
+Our office provides assistance to faculty and staff in obtaining grant funding for proposals which advance the mission, vision and strategic directions of the college.

 Research Funding Opportunities:

-Our office conducts on-going research for grant opportunities and informs faculty and staff of appropriate grant opportunities.
+Our office conducts on-going research for grant opportunities and informs faculty and staff of grant opportunities which meet the needs of our campus.
 For assistance in identifying funding sources to support a specific project or innovative idea, contact the Office of College Advancement or submit your grant concept using the Grant Proposal Assistance Form

 The Office of College Advancement grant staff will work closely with you to ensure that project ideas and proposals are well-planned, consistent with college priorities, match the requirements of the funding source and are approved by the Contra Costa Community College District and LMC administration